 Hot flashes are episodic sensations of heat, intense sweating, and flushing affecting the face and chest.
 A hot flash feels like a wave of warmth is passing all over the body.
 It leads to a highly uncomfortable feeling of unbearable heat and restlessness.

 And soon, the brain recognizes this heat and fires off the cooling system of the body.
 This leads to excessive sweating and flushing of the body, resulting in redness around face and neck portions.

-The frequency and intensity of the symptoms vary.
-Hot flushes are a highly uncomfortable and often stressful condition, which often disrupts the daily life of patients.
-It poorly affects the energy levels, quality of sleep, and sexuality.
+Usually, the frequency and intensity of the symptoms vary from individual to individual.
+Irrespective of other factors, hot flushes lead to a highly uncomfortable and often stressful condition for women.
+It often disrupts the daily life and poorly affects the energy levels, quality of sleep, and sexuality in the long term.

 What are Hot Flashes Symptoms?
 How do I know if I’m having a hot flash?

 Following steps list down a typical sequence of the symptoms faced by anyone who is experiencing a hot flash:

 - The intense heat in the upper body including the upper arms, face, neck, and chest

 - Flushing of the skin follows

 - Hot flash symptoms are often accompanied by tingling in fingers, palpitations, and anxiety